Allocation of Members

 The Second Vice‑President shall preside in the absence of the President and the First-Vice President.This officer shall also function as Associated Students of Rio Hondo College (ASRHC) Liaison whose function is to work with the Executive Branch of theASRHC.
 Other committee assignments will be allocated as needed.

 The Secretary shall prepare and transmit the agenda for each meeting at least 72 hours in advance of each Academic Senate meeting.

 At the request of the ExecutiveCouncil, the Secretary shall prepare a correspondence of the Senate, including correspondence with the Administration and with the Board of Trustees of the College.

 The Parliamentarian shall be an authority and rule on parliamentary procedures based on the Robert’s Rules of Order (current edition), and conduct the elections of the Senate.

 The representative to the Academic Senate of the California Community Colleges (ASCCC) shall inform the Senate of state-wide matters and should attend the ASCCC plenary meetings.

-The Senate Executive Committee members should serve as members of the Planning and Fiscal Council.
-The Senate Executive Committee members should also serve on all hiring committees for Superintendent/President and for Vice‑Presidents of the College.
+The Senate Executive Council should serve as members of the Planning and Fiscal Council.
+The Senate Executive Council should also serve on all hiring committees for Superintendent/President and for Vice‑Presidents of the College.

-Academic Senate Constitution and Bylaws revised March 19, 2012 with language updates, revisions to election procedures, and revisions to timelines when new Senators take office.
+- Academic Senate Constitution and Bylaws revised March 19.
+2013 with language updates, revisions to election procedures, and revisions to timelines when new Senators take office.

-Academic Senate Bylaws Revised May 4,2010 to (1) update election procedures to conform with the 16-week semester and (2) remove language which prohibited the Faculty Association President from voting.
+- Academic Senate Bylaws Revised May 4,2010 to (1) update election procedures to conform with the 16-week semester and (2) remove language which prohibited the Faculty Association President from voting.

-Academic Senate Bylaws Revised March 25, 2004 to reflect comments made at the March 9, 2004 meeting where this document passed for 2nd reading.
+- Academic Senate Bylaws Revised March 25, 2004 to reflect comments made at the March 9, 2004 meeting where this document passed for 2nd reading.